Jump to Main Content

 ASH MENTOR AWARDS

 ASH will recognize Sophie Lanzkron, MD, MHS, of Thomas Jefferson University, for providing hands-on, lifelong mentorship to physician-scientists passionate about improving care for patients, especially those living with sickle cell disease.
-Her guidance is tailored, academically challenging, and validating, with many trainees crediting her for helping them navigate imposter syndrome.
+Her guidance is tailored, academically challenging, and validating, with many trainees crediting her for helping them navigate imposter syndrome as young members of the field.
 Dr. Lanzkron has served as a vital role model to a pool of mentees from numerous backgrounds and specialties.
 Her emphasis on taking risks, pivoting from failure, pursuing new opportunities, and prioritizing work-life balance has helped her mentees realize and act on their potential, establish fulfilling careers, and lead change in the field.

 ASH ADVANCING INCLUSIVE EXCELLENCE AWARD